-In mammals, proAKAP4 and AKAP4 are both specifically localized to the fibrous sheath of the principal piece of the flagellum and are largely known to be involved in the flagellum structure and sperm motility.
+In mammals, proAKAP4 and AKAP4 are both specifically localized to the fibrous sheath of the principal piece of the flagellum and are largely known to be involved in the flagellum structure and sperm motility (Sergeant et al., 2019)

 In mammals, proAKAP4 is synthetized from spermatid stage during spermatogenesis and full stock of proAKAP4 is present in the ejaculated spermatozoa.

-Then the pro-AKAP4 precursor is processed to a “mature” AKAP4 protein lacking the 188 first amino acids (Turner et al., 1998) that is playing a central role in flagellar structure, hypermotility, capacitation and fertility (Luconi et al., 2011)
+Then the pro-AKAP4 precursor is processed to a “mature” AKAP4 protein lacking the 188 first amino acids (Turner et al., 1998) that is playing a central role in flagellar structure, hypermotility, capacitation and fertility (Luconi et al., 2011,Blommaert et al.,2019, Ruelle et al., 2019)

-Examples of proAKAP4 and AKAP4 expressions in bull, horse and pig semen
+Examples of AKAP4 and proAKAP4 expressions in bull, horse and pig semen

 The 4BioDx antibody clone 6F12 (Ref.
 4BDX-1701) recognizes the precursor of A-kinase anchor protein 4 (AKAP4) called pro-AKAP4.
 Western blotting and immunocytochemistry techniques using monoclonal antibodies (clone 6F12) showed that the pro-AKAP4 is specifically expressed in human, equine, porcine, bovine murine and ovine spermatozoa.